roman-milk/roman-milk.github.io/george-and-shawna.md

+===

- ****** George and Shawna Ch.
-02 ****** byJust_Plain_Bob© He leaned back against the headboard, propped up by pillows and tried to get into the book he was reading, but it just couldn't hold his attention.
+He leaned back against the headboard, propped up by pillows and tried to get into the book he was reading, but it just couldn't hold his attention.
 The question that Shawna had asked in the kitchen was still sitting on his mind.
 Was there a chance for them?
 Could he ever get by what she had done?
 He wanted to; he really did want to.
 He loved Shawna and he always had.
 He had loved her from the very first moment he had been introduced to her.
 She had been the light in his life for over sixteen years.
 For fifteen of those years she had been the perfect wife; all that any man could ask, wish and hope for.

  He thought back to the day his sister had introduced him to Shawna.
 Shawna had offered her hand and as he had taken it he had felt a tingle, a little spark and he knew in that instant that she was the woman he was destined to spend his life with.
 He was stunned when Shawna had asked: